datahub-project/datahub/docs/modeling/metadata-model.md

 Conceptually, metadata is modeled using the following abstractions

 - **Entities**: An entity is the primary node in the metadata graph.
 For example, an instance of a Dataset or a CorpUser is an Entity.
-An entity is made up of a unique identifier (a primary key) and groups of metadata attributes which we call aspects.
+An entity is made up of a type, e.g. 'dataset', a unique identifier (e.g. an 'urn') and groups of metadata attributes (e.g. documents) which we call aspects.

 - **Aspects**: An aspect is a collection of attributes that describes a particular facet of an entity.
 They are the smallest atomic unit of write in DataHub.
 That is, multiple aspects associated with the same Entity can be updated independently.
 For example, DatasetProperties contains a collection of attributes that describes a Dataset.
 Aspects can be shared across entities, for example "Ownership" is an aspect that is re-used across all the Entities that have owners.
+Common aspects include

+    - [ownership](https://github.com/linkedin/datahub/blob/master/metadata-models/src/main/pegasus/com/linkedin/common/Ownership.pdl): Captures the users and groups who own an Entity.
+    - [globalTags](https://github.com/linkedin/datahub/blob/master/metadata-models/src/main/pegasus/com/linkedin/common/GlobalTags.pdl): Captures references to the Tags associated with an Entity.
+    - [glossaryTerms](https://github.com/linkedin/datahub/blob/master/metadata-models/src/main/pegasus/com/linkedin/common/GlossaryTerms.pdl): Captures references to the Glossary Terms associated with an Entity.
+    - [institutionalMemory](https://github.com/linkedin/datahub/blob/master/metadata-models/src/main/pegasus/com/linkedin/common/InstitutionalMemory.pdl): Captures internal company Documents associated with an Entity (e.g. links!)
+    - [status](https://github.com/linkedin/datahub/blob/master/metadata-models/src/main/pegasus/com/linkedin/common/Status.pdl): Captures the "deletion" status of an Entity, i.e. whether it should be soft-deleted.
+    - [subTypes](https://github.com/linkedin/datahub/blob/master/metadata-models/src/main/pegasus/com/linkedin/common/SubTypes.pdl): Captures one or more "sub types" of a more generic Entity type.
+An example can be a "Looker Explore" Dataset, a "View" Dataset.
+Specific sub types can imply that certain additional aspects are present for a given Entity.

 - **Relationships**: A relationship represents a named edge between 2 entities.
 They are declared via foreign key attributes within Aspects along with a custom annotation (@Relationship).
 Relationships permit edges to be traversed bi-directionally.
 For example, a Chart may refer to a CorpUser as its owner via a relationship named "OwnedBy".
 This edge would be walkable starting from the Chart *or* the CorpUser instance.